Serious-Fin/cbz-to-pdf/README.md

-# CBZ to PDF
+# CBZ/CBR to PDF

-Simple and quick way to convert CBZ files to PDF files without losing quality.
+Simple and quick way to convert CBZ or CBR files to PDF files without losing quality.

 ## Demo